PatriceJiang/ccplugin_tutorial/README.md

  $ touch native/plugins/aes/windows/aes_glue-config.cmake
 ```

-Now the plugin directory should looks like:
+Now the plugin directory should look like this:

 ```
 $ tree native/plugins/aes/